top of page

 Metabolic Switching:

-When food intake stops, your body transitions from using glucose as its primary fuel source to burning fat and producing ketones.
+When food intake stops, our body transitions from using glucose as its primary fuel source to burning fat and producing ketones.
 This metabolic shift activates pathways that stimulate NAD+ production.
 The body increases mitochondrial respiration during fasting, which requires more NAD+ to run the electron transport chain efficiently.

 Enhanced NAMPT Activity: